 LearnDash has 3 pricing plans – Basic, Plus, and Pro.
 The main difference is the number of site licenses allotted per plan, and whether or not you get access to ProPanel.
 Currently, the pricing is as follows:

-- Basic Plan: $159/month.
+- Basic Plan: $159/year.
 This plan gets you 1 site license, and everything the Pro and Plus plan have.
 However, you need to upgrade for ProPanel.

-- Plus Plan: $189/month.
+- Plus Plan: $189/year.
 In this plan, you get everything in Basic plus 10 site licenses and Pro Panel.

-- Pro Plan: $329/month.
+- Pro Plan: $329/year.
 Everything here is the same as the Plus plan, except you get 25 site licenses.

 1. iSpring Market